qmka/reddit-pars/README.md

 ```

 If you don't specify category, time filter and/or limit, then the download will be performed with default values similar to: -c new -t day -l 10

+Known issues:
+- unable to process names starting with "-"